The Story of 'Going To The Match' at the williamson

 "Going To The Match On Tour" is on at the Williamson until 27th July 2024

-Front cover of Football And The Fine Arts exhibition catalogue
+Front cover of Football And The Fine Arts exhibition catalogue.
+Yellow with a painting of a football match reproduced in black-and-white on the front

 Football legend Dixie Dean visiting the exhibition.